 As a word, you shouldn’t feel too bad if you don’t actually end up using that great Scottish name that you came up with when you were searching for your dog.
 You’re going to use this name when you put it on records, of course, but that doesn’t mean that you’re going to use it that often in real life.
 Nicknames are very common for dogs, so it might be wise to look for a name that you can shorten when you’re trying to get your dog to pay attention.

 As a note, it’s almost always wise to pick something that’s easy for both you and for others to pronounce.
 You’re going to hear the name quite a bit, so you might as well choose something that you’ll get to hear correctly.
-This is especially useful when you’re looking for a name that might not be in English – such as an Indian, Mexican, or Italian name, though you’d be surprised by how many common names can be mispronounced by strangers.
+This is especially useful when you’re looking for a name that might not be in English – such as an Indian dog name, Mexican dog name, or Italian dog name, though you’d be surprised by how many common names can be mispronounced by strangers.

 Scots-Gaelic Words as Scottish Names For Dogs